rubycocos/blockchain/crypto-lite/README.md

 ### Derive the Ethereum (Elliptic Curve) Public Key from the Private Key

-A ethereum private key is a 32-byte (256-bit) unsigned / positive integer number.
+A private key in ethereum is a 32-byte (256-bit) unsigned / positive integer number.

 Or more precise the private key is a random number between 1 and the order of the elliptic curve secp256k1.